MEA-23/server-share/README.md

 ### License

-This project is licensed under the [License Name] License.
+This project is licensed under the GNU General Public License (GPL) v3 License.
 See the LICENSE file for details.

 Thank you for using the File Server!
 We hope it simplifies sharing files within your network.